Harsger/ROOTpostprocessing/README.txt

- of bin-values (numbers in rows and columns) stores results in TGraphs as function of specified values (or names) and plots combined graphs plotting is omitted if additional commandline-arguments are given
+ of bin-values (numbers in rows and columns) stores results in TGraphs as function of specified values (or names) and plots combined graphs showing is omitted if additional commandline-arguments are given no PDF is written if skip is next argument

  arguments in parameter-file per histogram :
 <file1> <hist1> <value> <error(optional)> <name(optional)>